Prince George selected as most secretive municipality in Canada - BC News

-“There is a clear pattern of behaviour in Prince George that cannot be allowed to fester any longer,” said Brent Jolly, president of the Canadian Association of Journalists.
+“There is a clear pattern of behaviour in Prince George that cannot be allowed to fester any longer,” said Brent Jolly, president of the Canadian Association of Journalists (CAJ).

 “The continued campaign against transparency paints a troubling picture of a city operating more like some kind of foreign banana republic than a democratically run municipality willing to be held accountable for its actions.”

-The Code of Silence Awards are presented annually by the CAJ, the Centre for Free Expression at Toronto Metropolitan University, and the Canadian Journalists for Free Expression.
+The Code of Silence Awards are presented annually by the CAJ, the Centre for Free Expression at Toronto Metropolitan University (CFE), and the Canadian Journalists for Free Expression (CJFE).
 The awards intend to call public attention to government or publicly-funded agencies that work hard to hide information to which the public has a right to under access to information legislation.

 In particular, this year’s Code of Silence jury was particularly disturbed by multiple examples of what it determined to be “egregious” actions.